Edition 3, Revised 18/10/2016

 Western Australia is our largest state with a land area of 2,529,875 square kilometres.
 It has around 2.6 million people, or 11% of the national population.
 With its small isolated population and without any grid connection to the remainder of the nation it has unique challenges in establishing low carbon generation

 There are two large electricity markets in Western Australia: the North West Interconnected System (NWIS) and the South West Interconnected System (SWIS).
 The two systems are not connected electronically.
 Additionally there is a significant resource sector generating capacity that is not interconnected.

-The capacity of these systems in 2014[i] is listed in Table 1
+The approximate generating capacity in 2018[i] is listed in Table 1